-Tobermory Certification Weekend 2025
+Tobermory Certification Weekend

 This is a scuba certification weekend for Training Members of the “Learn to Scuba” course, referred to Blue North for NAUI certification.
-All your dives will be through Blue North Scuba Club with your own NAUI instructors, at Canada’s first National Marine Park, Fathom Five, “The Freshwater Shipwreck Diving Capital of Canada”.
+All your dives will be through Blue North Scuba Club with your own NAUI instructors, at Canada’s first National Marine Park, Fathom Five, “The Freshwater Diving and Shipwreck Capital of Canada”.
 Clear water, more than 20 historic shipwrecks, submerged geological formations, cliffs, caves and overhangs offer a variety of underwater experiences.

 What is Blue North Scuba Club?

-Blue North Scuba Club was created specifically to provide a variety of open water diving experiences in Ontario for our members and for any university divers and alumni who join Blue North.
-Your own course instructors will be leading the Open Water Training in Tobermory as qualified NAUI Instructors of Blue North Scuba Club to help you complete your National Association of Underwater Instructors (NAUI) Scuba Diver certification.
-Blue North is the “preferred dive operator for HHUC”.
+Blue North is the “preferred dive operator for HHUC.”
+Blue North Scuba Club was created specifically to provide a variety of open water diving experiences in Ontario, beyond the 100 km HHUC travel restriction, for our members and university divers and alumni who join Blue North.
+Your own course instructors will be leading the Open Water Training in Tobermory as qualified NAUI Instructors of Blue North Scuba Club to enable you to complete your NAUI Scuba Diver certification.
 The two separate clubs work in tandem to provide pool and open water scuba opportunities.
-Membership in Blue North Scuba Club for 2025 is part of your scuba certification package for additional diving and training opportunities.

 NAUI Scuba Certification